tuxtof/labs/calm/lab1/calm_workshop_lab1.rst

 | **Use as Default**    | Checked       |
 +-----------------------+---------------+

-.. node:: Credentials are unique per Blueprint.
+.. note:: Credentials are unique per Blueprint.

 Setting Variables
 =================